About the CSU Immigration Services Project

-Direct immigration legal services are available by appointment, free of charge to Stanislaus State students and employees.
-Attorneys and paralegals are available to assist students with general consultations, DACA renewals and general assistance in filling out forms such as family-based petitions.
-This project aims to serve undocumented students, students with immigration questions, staff, and faculty.
+Direct immigration legal services are available by appointment, free of charge to Stanislaus State students, employees, and their families.
+Attorneys and paralegals are available to assist with general consultations, DACA initials/renewals and assistance in filling out forms such as family-based petitions among other immigration reliefs.

 To schedule an appointment: